rohanmahy/draft-ietf-cbor-serialization/draft-ietf-cbor-serialization.md

 If a CBOR-based protocol specification does not explicitly specify serialization, general serialization is implied.
 This means that a compliant decoder for such a protocol is required to accept all forms allowed by general serialization including both definite and indefinite lengths.
-For example, CBOR Web Token, {{-CWT}} does not specify serialization; therefore, a full and proper CWT decoder must be able to handle variable-length CBOR argments plus indefinite-length strings, arrays and maps.
+For example, CBOR Web Token (CWT), {{-CWT}} does not specify serialization; therefore, a full and proper CWT decoder must be able to handle variable-length CBOR arguments plus indefinite-length strings, arrays and maps.

+> Note that CBOR Object Signing and Encryption (COSE) {{-COSE}} uses effectively ordinary encoding (see {{OrdinarySerialization}}) for its internal structures, such as the `Sig_structure`.
+This does not impose any encoding requirements on CWT.

 In practice, however, it is widely recognized that some CWT decoders cannot process the full range of general serialization, particularly indefinite lengths.
 As a result, CWT encoders typically limit themselves to the subset of serializations that decoders can reliably handle, most notably by never encoding indefinite lengths.
-It is similar for other CBOR-based protocols like {{-COSE}}.
-See also {{OrdinarySerialization}}.

 Note also that there is no shortest-length requirement for floating-point encoding in general serialization.
 Thus, IEEE 754 NaNs (See {{NaN}}) may be encoded with a desired size, regardless of their payload &mdash; a principle sometimes stated as “touch not the NaNs.”